WrongBot-dev/BrawlStars/README.md

 # BrawlStars
-A copy of Brawl Stars
+A copy of the game, Brawl Stars!